Suede (band): 1996–2000: New line up and continuing success

 By the time the compilation was released in 1997, the Britpop movement was clearly losing momentum, and the band had chosen to part ways with their longtime producer, Ed Buller, before beginning work on the follow-up to Coming Up.
 Prior to focusing on their next album, the band recorded a version of "Poor Little Rich Girl" for Twentieth-Century Blues: The Songs of Noël Coward in 1998.
 Despite being backed by their second-highest-charting single, "Electricity", Suede's fourth album, Head Music, failed to generate the same critical and listener enthusiasm as their previous records, though it once again topped the UK Albums Chart.
 A synthesizer-driven album that placed less emphasis on guitar riffs and more on keyboards, it was produced by Steve Osborne, who had worked with Happy Mondays and New Order.
 While the album received heavy promotion and substantial financial backing, and garnered near-universal critical acclaim from the UK music press, the consensus among people close to the band was a feeling that things were not quite right.
 Richard Oakes was aware of the fans' disapproval of the album, as well as Anderson's more gaunt-like appearance and Oakes' own admission of spending two years "being pissed out [his] face and being out of shape."
 Moreover, many critics felt the record's lyrics were too shallow and lacking in substance.
 Though others praised the album, feeling that the band were again taking a different direction and charting new territory.

 The next three singles released from the album failed to enter the top 10, breaking a streak that had lasted since the 1996 single "Trash".
 Anderson also faced increasing criticism from fans for his frequent use of redundant vocabulary and limited lyrical themes.
 The track that received the most attention and criticism was "Savoir Faire".
 Some critics linked the album's lyricism to Anderson's heavy drug use at the time, particularly after he later admitted that he "was a crack addict for ages".
 Speaking of his addiction, which plagued him for two and a half years, Anderson said, "Anyone who has ever tried crack will know exactly why I took it.
 It's the scariest drug in the world because the hit you get from it is so, so seductive.
 I wanted to experience that, and I did – repeatedly."
 Suede headlined the Roskilde and V Festivals in July and August 1999, respectively.
 During 2000, there was press speculation that Suede were on the verge of disbanding, which was not helped by Codling's absence from some European gigs.
 Anderson denied these claims and insisted that Codling was healthy and that they were eager to record the next album.
-For the entirety of 2000, Suede retreated from the public eye, playing only one gig in Reykjavik, Iceland.
+For the entirety of 2000, Suede retreated from the public eye, playing only one gig in Reykjavík, Iceland.
 The band premiered several new songs that would eventually appear on the final album.